top of page

 We would advise from 8 weeks of age up until 12 months of age to feed the daily portion of your puppy's food as 4 meals 2-4 months and 3 meals 5 -12 months.
 This will help ease the stress on the digestive system.
 From 12-18 months continue with 2 meals a day of large puppy kibble.

 Keep treats as small as possible to make sure that your puppies diet remains balanced.
+Usually no more than 10% of totdal daily intake.
 Small portions of carrot, apple, or green beans are healthy, low-calorie snacks that most puppies will try.
-Our Malis are high food drive and will train with kibble.
+Our Malis are high food drive and will train with kibble however we feed our Mal's kibble meals and use Prime100 for training.
+Fresh water should be available at all times.
+To avoid a buildup of bacteria and biofilm, wash your puppy’s water bowl daily.

 IMG_6072.jpg